 The Council shall convene a meeting of the Staffing Committee who shall consider the case as if at the stage of a final written warning.

-The employee may appeal to the Staffing Committee whose decision shall be final.
+The employee may appeal to the Staffing Committee, whose decision shall be final.

 Grievance Procedure (employee)